 If you need to impose a time limit on the form’s completion, then Quilgo lets you do that.
 Using this add-on, you can create and distribute student exams via Forms and have the exam end at a certain time using Quilgo.

 The word “PowerPoint” has become synonymous with slide presentations - the kind that you would normally see at business conferences and university lectures.
 Google’s online answer to this is Google Slides, and although it works rather well, it hasn’t yet taken on the kind of traction that PowerPoint has.
 Therefore the number of quality add-ons is currently rather limited.

 15. Unsplash Images

 Like Forms, Slides would be a pretty drab affair if there were no graphics.
 Text-only slides are guaranteed to have everyone watching snoozing in no time.
 Unsplash Photos lets you search for stock footage and insert it directly into the slide.

 This wouldn’t be of much use if your slideshow is a small one.
 But if you have a huge number of slides, then generating a clickable table of contents for the beginning of the presentation would be extremely helpful.
 That way, if you want to quickly jump to a particular slide, you just have to click the relevant link to be taken directly there.

 If you use Slides for school, then jumbling them up like flashcards is good for learning and memory exercises.
-If you learn something in a set order, then eventually your brain gets stale and memorization stops.
-But if you randomize the slides, and learn things in a different order, it speeds up the learning process again.
+If you learn something in a set order, then eventually, your brain gets stale, and memorization stops.
+But if you randomize the slides and learn things in a different order, it speeds up the learning process again.
 Slides Randomizer will do that for you.

 There are so many other Google Drive add-ons available through the Google Suite Marketplace, so 18 barely scratches the surface.
-But if you start with the ones recommended above, you will be in pole position to see just how powerful Google Suite really is.
+But if you start with the ones recommended above, you will be in a pole position to see just how powerful Google Suite really is.